mangoseeds/calculator/README.md

 Use the number and operator buttons to perform calculations Press = or the large display to get the result
 Press C to clear the calculator and start over

-## Technologies Used
-This project was built with:

-HTML5
-CSS3
-Vanilla JavaScript
-To get the iOS look, custom fonts and CSS animations/transforms were used.
-JavaScript handles the calculator logic and DOM manipulation.

 ## Acknowledgments
 This project was done while following the Web Development course by Brian Holt from FrontEnd Masters.
 You can find it here https://btholt.github.io/complete-intro-to-web-dev-v3/.